porscheofficial/sls_sat_solving_with_deep_learning/Readme.md

 This is the code to accmpany the submission "Using deep learning to construct Stochastic Local Search SAT solvers with performance bounds".

 ## Setup
+0. Clone the repository

+Clone the repository via
+'''ruby
+git clone <repo>
+'''
+and navigate to the repository using
+'''ruby
+cd <repo>
+'''

-1. Create new conda environment
+1. Create virtual environment and install all the requirements in the virtual environment

-2. Install all requirements
+To start with, install virtualenv (if you have not done so already) by running
+'''ruby
+pip install virtualenv
+'''
+Run
+'''ruby
+virtualenv venv
+'''
+to create a new virtual environment environment and activate it by typing
+'''ruby
+source venv/bin/activate
+'''
+Now we can install the requirements in the current environment.
+To do so, type
+'''ruby
+pip install -r requirements.txt
+'''

-3. Compile the rust code
+2. Compile the rust code

+The MT algorithm and WalkSAT are implemented in Rust because of performance reasons.
+Start by installing Rust by typing
+'''ruby
+curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
+'''
+and run
+'''ruby
+maturin develop -r
+'''

-4. (optional) run tests
+3. (optional) run tests

 ## Usage